matgrand/slurm_singularity_cluster/README.md

 the directory where the job is submitted.
 You can change this line to `cd /path/to/your/directory` if you want to run the job in a specific directory.

-The `srun singularity exec --nv .mycontainer/mycontainer.sif python test_script.py` line runs the `test_script.py` python script in the `mycontainer.sif` container.
+The `srun singularity exec --nv mycontainer.sif python test_script.py` line runs the `test_script.py` python script in the `mycontainer.sif` container.
 The `--nv` flag is used to enable GPU support.
 You can remove this flag if you don't need GPU support.